Services A-Z Pricing

 Change in US president

 November’s US election and Donald Trump’s upcoming return to the While House will have big implications for US immigration policies and could shape the international debate on migration.
-We also note increased interest in global mobility from US citizens and our services page for US citizens has a guide for UK immigration options (as well as a blog about Donald Trump travelling to the UK).
+We also note increased interest in global mobility from US citizens and our services page for US citizens has a guide for UK immigration options.

 9. July